GitoriousLispBackup/eql/Qt_EQL/README.txt

   - call C++ from Lisp
   - call Lisp from C++

+For interactive development there are 2 alternatives:

-You'll find the simple Lisp editor from example 9 to be integrated in this example (which allows to run the Qt application natively, keeping it listening to the simple editor, for eval region etc.).
+1) The simple (not really stable) Lisp editor from example 9, which allows to run the Qt application natively (no performance loss, responsive Qt application).

-(For your own applications, you obviously don't need to add the editor & server from example 9.)

-BUILD
+2) Slime, with the drawback of non-native Qt event processing (which might, in some cases, slow down your application considerably, and will make it anyway less responsive).

+BUILD (MSVC: nmake instead of make)
 =====

+    ALTERNATIVE 1: Simple Lisp Editor (example 9):

-    1) Qt/trafficlight.pro
+        a) Qt/trafficlight.pro (as usual)

-    2) Qt_EQL.pro
+        b) Qt_EQL.pro:

+           qmake
+           make clean (if you change alternative)
+           make

-    3) in eql/examples/9-simple-lisp-editor/:
+        c) in eql/examples/9-simple-lisp-editor/:

            $ eql make-local-server-fasl.lisp
            $ eql make-editor-fasl.lisp

            copy both:
                eql-local-server.fas
                eql-editor.fas
            from: eql/examples/9-simple-lisp-editor/
            to:   eql/Qt_EQL/EQL/

+    ALTERNATIVE 2: Slime

+        a) Qt/trafficlight.pro (as usual)

+        b) Qt_EQL.pro:

+           qmake "DEFINES+=SLIME"
+           make clean (if you change alternative)
+           make

 RUN
 ===

+    ALTERNATIVE 1: Simple Lisp Editor (example 9):

         1) Qt_EQL (executable)

         2) in EQL/:

            $ eql eql-editor.fas trafficlight.lisp
            eval the line:
                (in-package :trafficlight)
            just play around with "eval region"...

+    ALTERNATIVE 2: Slime

+        in your ".emacs" file, point your inferior Lisp program to Qt_EQL (instead of EQL):

+            (setq inferior-lisp-program "~/eql/Qt_EQL/Qt_EQL")

 --